Midwest Invasion of 1967: Pre-War Events

-Post-war Events
+Post-war events

 During a June 7 military conference in Lagos following the Biafran declaration of independence, Ejoor was told "Midwestern State will be kept free from active operations unless where necessary, but the border between the Eastern States and the Midwest will be completely sealed off."
+Traffic across the Niger River Bridge was halted and the Midwest government abided by the federal authorities' imposition of an embargo on Biafra, though some trade among civilians persisted through cross-river activities.
 Later in a speech in Asaba, Ejoor reiterated that the midwest would not be sucked into a war between the East and the North.
 This was followed by a redeployment of Federal troops away from Okene.
 By the time of the start of the invasion, there was only a token force of 300 troops in the entire Mid-Western military command.

 After Nsukka fell to the Nigerian Army on July 14 during Operation UNICORD, President Odumegwu Ojukwu knew that the Nigerian Army would next set their sights on the Biafran capital of Enugu.
 After a mission to recapture Nsukka on July 30 failed and resulted in death of Major Kaduna Nzeogwu, Ojukwu began drawing up plans for an invasion of Nigeria's Mid-Western Region in an attempt to divert attention away from Enugu, as well as to perhaps bring a quick end to the war.
 In Ojukwu's words: "Our motive was not territorial ambition or the desire of conquest.
 We went into the Midwest purely in an effort to seize the serpent by the head; every other activity in that Republic was subordinated to that single aim.
-We were going to Lagos to seize the villain Gowon, and we took necessary military precautions.
+We were going to Lagos to seize the villain Gowon, and we took necessary military precautions."